Uncut Femmes

-"Uncut Femmes" is the 17th episode of the thirty-second season of the American animated television series The Simpsons, and the 701st episode overall.
+"Uncut Femmes" is the seventeenth episode of the thirty-second season of the American animated television series The Simpsons, and the 701st episode overall.
 It aired in the United States on Fox on March 28, 2021.
 The episode was directed by Chris Clements, and written by Christine Nangle.
-In this episode, Marge participates in a jewel heist, and Chief Wiggum's wife Sarah receives a retcon and voice change for this episode as being an ex-criminal.

-The episode was watched live in the United States by 1.22 million viewers.
+In this episode, Marge participates in a jewel heist, and Chief Wiggum's wife Sarah receives a retcon and voice change for this episode as being an ex-criminal prostitute.
+Nick Offerman, Natasha Rothwell, and Tiya Sircar guest starred.
+Musician Bob Seger appeared as himself.
+The episode was watched live in the United States by 1.22 million viewers and received mixed reviews.

 Plot

 After discovering something terrible in the nuclear power plant, Waylon Smithers bribes Carl to keep what he has found quiet by giving him tickets to a Bob Seger concert.
 He invites Homer to join him, and he leaves Marge to chaperone a field trip on a World War II battleship, to her dismay.

 At the field trip, Marge pairs up with the seemingly-boring Sarah Wiggum.
-After the latter sneakily tricks the children into going to bed early, Marge realizes that Sarah is not who she seems and is hiding her mean spirited boisterous and bratty personality from the other mothers.
-The two are soon kidnapped after spending all night together, and Marge and Sarah find themselves in the lair of two women that Sarah surprisingly used to thrive with; Sarah was the team's "honeypot" who seduced men to distract them from their heists.
+After the latter tricks the children into going to bed early, Marge realizes that Sarah is not who she seems and is hiding her mean-spirited and boisterous personality from the other mothers.
+The two are soon kidnapped after spending all night together, and Marge and Sarah find themselves in the lair of two women that Sarah used to partner with in criminal activity; Sarah was the team's "honeypot" who seduced men to distract them from their heists.

 The other burglars, Erin and Bette, explain how, while they and Sarah were heisting a museum where Chief Clancy Wiggum was on duty, the fourth member of their team - Lindsay Naegle - betrayed them and had them arrested.
 However, Sarah was spared the fate due to falling in love and having slept with Wiggum.
-The women plot to steal the Hourglass Diamond from their betrayer, who is attending the prestigious Gen Gala.
-Marge turns out to be useful in the planning, pointing out that most of the entrances will be blocked by celebrities, fans and the paparazzi and they will need stylish costumes to blend in, so they recruit her for the heist.
+The women plot to steal the Hourglass Diamond from Naegle, who is attending the prestigious Gen Gala.
+Marge turns out to be useful in the planning, pointing out that most of the entrances will be blocked by celebrities, fans and the paparazzi; also suggesting they will need stylish costumes to blend in.
+Impressed, they recruit her for the heist.